Elephant Bird Eggs

-Aaron Spriggs, who works at the Denver Museum of Nature and Science (formerly the Denver Museum of Natural History), and I were talking the other day.
-He’s assisting in the preparation of the DMNS’s April 1, 2008, illustrated lecture on “Cryptozoology,” and we got to discussing elephant bird eggs.
+Aaron Spriggs, who works at the Denver Museum of Nature and Science (formerly the Denver Museum of Natural History), and I discussed the topic of these eggs two years ago, in preparation for his illustrated lecture on “Cryptozoology.”
 Spriggs noted that there are only 16 elephant bird eggs in the world, and the DMNS owns two intact ones.

 The DMNS should be proud.
-Any museum with a display on elephant birds and their eggs is worthy of noting.
+Any museum with a display on elephant birds and their eggs is a worthwhile place to visit.
+I just learned of a new exhibition at the Peabody Museum in Cambridge on the larger flightless birds, which I shall have to visit myself.

-In the meantime, sharing some photos of these remarkable eggs, and what the bird looked like that issued these eggs, seems appropriate today.
-After all, this bird might be the last great instance of what must have been a near-modern version of the “terror birds.”
+Here are some photos of the remarkable Elephant Bird eggs, and what the bird looked like that issued these eggs.
+This bird might be the last great instance of what must have been a near-modern version of the “terror birds.”

 Reconstruction of an elephant bird egg, Ipswich Museum, England.